bertrandjackermann/oxac_oxarticledemo/README.md

  * In the shop admin, open "Extensions", "Modules", select "Example extension for oxArticle" and click "activate".
  * The module contains a block element that will hook into the details page.

-#Compatibility:
+# Compatibility:

- * Requires OXID eShop CE/PE 4.9 / EE 5.2
+* Requires OXID eShop CE/PE/EE 6.0.x
- * PHP 5.3 or higher
+* PHP 5.6 or higher